johnulist/gocoin-prestashop/README.md

 The order status in the admin panel will be "Payment Accepted" when the order is placed and payment has been confirmed.

 #### Important Note:
-Version 1.3.5 of this plugin only supports US Dollars as the Base Currency.
-Please make sure your Currency is set to US Dollars.
-Support for additional currencies is coming soon.
-Also only one language English is supported.

-This plugin now supports Litecoin as well as Bitcoin
+This plugin now supports Bitcoin,Dogecoin and Litecoin as well as Dogecoin

 ### 1. Installation
 [Prestashop](http://www.prestashop.com/) must be installed before installing this plugin.